BalogunEzekiel/Tommies/README.md

 # 👗 Perfectfit Fashion Store

-I developed a fully functional e-commerce web application for an online fashion store powered by PostgreSQL via Supabase, designed to provide a seamless and intuitive shopping experience—from product discovery to secure checkout.
+I developed a fully functional AI-Powered e-commerce web application for an online fashion store powered by PostgreSQL via Supabase, designed to provide a seamless and intuitive shopping experience—from product discovery to secure checkout.

 Built with Streamlit, the platform features a rich product display, dynamic shopping cart, order management system and a streamlined checkout flow.
 It integrates ***Flutterwave for secure online payments***, ensuring fast and reliable transactions.